 Community Hubs Australia Limited is a not-for-profit organisation that helps build social cohesion.
 Community Hubs Australia works with federal, state, and local governments; business; philanthropic and not-for-profit organisations; and community organisations to deliver proven grassroots programs that increase connection between individuals and communities.

-There are three Community Hubs in Shepparton located at Gowrie Street Primary School, St Georges Road Primary School and Wilmot Road Primary School with Lighthouse providing support coordinator accross all three.
+There are three Community Hubs in Shepparton located at Gowrie Street Primary School, St Georges Road Primary School and Wilmot Road Primary School with Lighthouse providing support & coordination accross all three.
 The Hubs are welcoming places where Migrant, Refugee and Asylum Seeker families, particularly mothers with young children come to connect, share and learn.

 Gowrie Street Primary School Hub